-The Ombudsman's decisions are not legal judgments and are not legally binding; however, if the intermediary does not comply with a decision, its non-compliance is made public.
+The Ombudsman's decisions are not legal judgments and are not legally binding; however, if the intermediary does not comply with a decision, its non-compliance is made public for five years.
 After a decision is issued by the ABF, any interested party may submit the dispute to the civil courts.

 As well as describing the structure of the ABF and how it works, this website:

-- allows you to access the ABF Portal (through the 'Restricted Area') to file and manage complaints;
+- allows complainant to access the ABF Portal (through the 'Restricted Area') to file and manage complaints;

 - describes how to file a complaint;